Downtown Baltimore Focus Areas.

 • 1

-Streamline processes and upgrade the technology used in the permitting process to ensure businesses locating and already within the Downtown can expedite renovations, buildouts, etc. arrow
+Streamline processes and upgrade the technology used in the permitting process to ensure businesses locating and already within the Downtown can expedite renovations, buildouts, etc.

 Recognizing the significance of efficiency and predictability for businesses contemplating investment decisions, Baltimore City must upgrade technology and augment staff in agencies handling permitting and licensing approvals.
 The City has already invested nearly $6 million to overhaul its permit system.
 Scheduled to be implemented in late 2024, this system upgrade is anticipated to significantly reduce the bureaucratic friction that often hinders business expansion and relocation, marking a pivotal step toward optimizing administrative operations.
 Through implementation of PermitStat, the City will monitor staffing and operations to ensure permit approval and licensing processes are as straightforward and predictable as possible, review options for third party plan reviews to expedite the review process, and explore establishing a one-stop-shop permitting model.